AhmadCoal/aws-terraform/README.md

-## Project Structure
+# Project And Structure

-### Environments Folder
-Host different environment folders which hosts environments specific variables.
-Note: This is empty not completed for now. so to tun the terraform init/plan/apply you need to run it from the modules/ folder.

-### Modules Folder
-Hosts all terraform code to create aws resources per environments. defaults to dev env.
+Projects allow you to deploy aws resources using terraform modules defined under modules folder.
+Project follows enviornment based deployment workflow using below folders.
+- Environments Folder Contains enviornments specific variables and files that will be passed down to modules being deployed in the enviornment.
+- Modules Folder contains all the terraform modules that can be deployed into differnt enviornment.

 ## Prereqs
 - AWS Cloud Account
-- AWS Cli
+- AWS Cli and configured locally to connect to aws.
 - Configured aws dev profile with access to aws cloud.
 RUN >  aws configure --profile dev
 - Terraform

-## ARchitecture
+## Architecture
 - Already Provided via email

 ## Missing:
 - ALB HTTPS Configs

 ## Usage
+- Example below to deploy the infra modules in the dev enviornment.
 ```
-cd modules/infra
-run > terraform init
+RUN > terraform -chdir=environments/dev init
-run > terraform plan
+RUN > terraform -chdir=environments/dev plan
-run > terraform apply
+run > terraform -chdir=environments/dev apply
 ```

 #### Resources Used